rshelnutt/st-bootstrap.js/README.md

 </div>
 ```

-You can also predefine the height of your hero by using the ```data-hero-height``` attribute.
+You can also predefine the height of your hero by using the ```data-hero-height``` attribute.\
-This value is measured in px, no unit should be appended to your value.
-The calculations are performed automatically.
+This value is automatically measured in px, no unit should be appended to your value.
 ```html
 <div class="hero" data-hero-height="220">
     <img src="myAwesomeHeroImage.jpg" />